Lecrapouille/BehaviorTree/README.md

 **Tick**: is the fundamental execution mechanism in behavior trees:

 - Each tick represents one update cycle of the behavior tree.
 Ticks occur at a frequency determined by the application (e.g., 10Hz for a robot, 60Hz for a game).
 - A tick is a propagation of execution signals from parent to children.
 It flows down the tree from the root to the leaves following specific rules for each node type.
+When a parent node is ticked, it decides which children to tick based on its type.
 - When a node is ticked, it executes its logic and returns a **status** (SUCCESS, FAILURE, RUNNING).
 Since the logic is not executed inside a thread, the execution should return as soon as possible to avoid blocking the entire flow of execution of the tree.

 **Status**: